nicholaswmin/automap/README.md

 #### Local time complexity

-You should assume that locally and at the very minimum, a [BFS traversal][bfs] will always run at least once for both `.save()` and `.fetch()`, against the entire object graph.
+Locally and at the very minimum, a [BFS traversal][bfs] will always run at least once for both `.save()` and `.fetch()`, against the entire object graph.

 This is followed by an additional [Quicksort][qs][^2] step in `.fetch`, against *every* list.

-There's almost zero attention being paid in assuring good time complexity locally unless there's an obvious bottleneck.
+Only minimal attention is being paid to ensuring good time complexity locally, unless there's an obvious bottleneck.

 ## Alternatives